John Wilkes: Later life

 The Gordon Riots by John Seymour Lucas, 1879.
 Wilkes' popularity with radicals declined after he led militia to protect the Bank of England during the Gordon Riots in 1780.
 Wilkes became a supporter of William Pitt the Younger who became prime minister in 1783, and severed most of his former radical connections.

 In 1774 he became Lord Mayor of London; he was simultaneously Master of the Joiners' Company, where he changed the motto from "God Grannte Us To Use Justice Withe Mercye" to "Join Loyalty and Liberty", a political slogan associated with Wilkes.
 That year Wilkes was re-elected to Parliament, again representing Middlesex.
 He was one of those opposed to war with the American colonies.
 He was also a supporter of the Association Movement and of religious tolerance.
 His key success was to protect the freedom of the press by gaining passage of a bill to remove the power of general warrants and to end Parliament's ability to punish political reports of debates.
 In 1779 he was elected to the position of Chamberlain of the City of London, a post of great responsibility which he was to hold until his death in 1797.

 After 1780, his popularity declined as he was popularly perceived as less radical.
-During the uprising known as the Gordon Riots, Wilkes was in charge of the soldiers defending the Bank of England from the attacking mobs.
+During the uprising known as the Gordon Riots, the ex-militia officer Wilkes took charge of the soldiers defending the Bank of England from the attacking mobs.
 It was under his orders that troops fired into the crowds of rioters.
 The working classes who had previously seen Wilkes as a "man of the people", then criticised him as a hypocrite; his middle-class support was scared off by the violent action.
 The Gordon Riots nearly extinguished his popularity.

 While he was returned for the county seat of Middlesex in 1784, he found so little support that by 1790, he withdrew early in the election.
 The French Revolution of 1789 had proved extremely divisive in England, and Wilkes had been against it due to the violent murders in France.
 His position was different from that of many radicals of the time and was a view more associated with conservative figures, including expressed indifference as to Catholic Emancipation.
-Edmund Burke, who had also supported American Independence, who took a similar position.
+Edmund Burke, who had also supported American Independence, took a similar position.

 Wilkes worked in his final years as a magistrate, campaigning for more moderate punishment for disobedient household servants.

 Between 1788 and 1797 he occupied a property named "Villakin" in Sandown, Isle of Wight.
 The site is marked by a blue plaque.